SBA 7(a) Loan Guaranty Program

 - Description of the business

 - Product or services advantage

-- Management ability (resumes of the key staff should be included)
+- Management ability (resumes of key staff members should be included)

-- 3 years financial information (personal & business)
+- 3 years of financial information (personal & business)

 - Cash requirements

 All information is subject to change without notice.